robinrendle/aeve/content/draft.md

 For how long had she been swearing at the clouds?
 Aeve couldn’t say.
 In any case, if the clouds were listening, then they were certainly unmoved by her florid taunts.
 They remained stoic even when things escalated into an unforgivable stream of accusations as Aeve blamed the clouds for everything.
 Her voice could be heard clearly over the Jeep’s engine and the tired, rusty *clunk* of gears twirling inside but soon enough her calls trailed off into whispers and after a short while her threats gave way to hopeful prayers.

 Craning her neck in every direction Aeve scanned the distance; whether the stars were hiding behind clouds or whether she was simply exhausted it was still impossible to tell.
 Were the clouds really up there?
-Her truck responded to these movements by dangerously swinging from one side of the track to the other. *Concentrate, you idiot*.
-As she gained control of the vehicle Aeve remembered that the surrounding darkness was stacked with danger as she knew the stories well enough.
+Her truck responded to these movements by dangerously swinging from one side of the track to the other.
+As she regained control of the vehicle Aeve remembered that the surrounding darkness was stacked with enough danger as she knew the stories well enough.
 Bandits roamed these desert highways waiting to pounce on the researchers that moved back and forth between villages.
 Gangs of ex-soldiers, deserted militia and paramilitary units, alongside a company of rebel groups, had been said to camp in the surrounding fields.
 They patrolled the landscape for movement of any kind, searching for an easy late-night meal.
 So setting aside the dirt track she had been speeding through in the darkness, and the fact that Aeve only had about two hours of sleep, it was still far too dangerous for her to be driving so recklessly.

 A few moments later she watched the foreground and the background merge into a fluid, mushy silhouette.
 Aeve peered into this liquid shadow for monsters but it was worse than she could imagine – an invisible army of nightmares were squinting right back.
 Silently, effortlessly, like clowns creeping out of a toy car, they appeared before her and as they took shape Aeve remembered how a platoon of camouflaged men had sprung out from the other side of a hedgerow whilst her team was hiking around the lab early one morning.
 These white, French soldiers weren’t anything like the others she’d heard so many tales about, however that failed to calm her nerves somehow.
 For Aeve, *men with guns* would now, forever and always remain simply *men with guns*.